aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getPivotTableStyleName() {#getPivotTableStyleName--}

 <b>@deprecated.</b> Please use the 'pivotTableStyleName' property instead.
-Gets and sets the pivottable style name.
+Gets or sets style name of the pivot table.

 ```javascript
 getPivotTableStyleName() : string;